stucchio/Homepage/pelican/content/microservices_for_the_grumpy_neckbeard.md

 1. Team Email builds the microservice.
 2. Team Email builds a new version of `EmailProvider` which calls the microservice and then publishes a new jar.

 Because of the Service Object approach, everyone else's code is already structured to handle microservices.
-This makes actually replacing the service object with a
+This makes actually swapping the service object for a microservice a straightforward matter.

 # Service Objects make testing fun